servicetitan/Stl.Fusion/docs/Overview.md

 SignalR could be a better choice: currently there is no way to tell Fusion to push the update together with invalidation message, so any update requires a explicit round-trip after the invalidation.
-Later you will learn why this is behaviour is actually quite reasonable, but nevertheless, there are cases when this could be a deal breaker.
+Later you will learn why this is behavior is actually quite reasonable, but nevertheless, there are cases when this could be a deal breaker.
 We consider addressing this particular scenario in future, but even if this is done, there always be other cases and reasons to prefer X over Fusion.
 It can't be a silver bullet, even though it tries really hard to be the one :)

+P.S.
+Check out ["How similar is Stl.Fusion to SignalR?"](https://medium.com/@alexyakunin/how-similar-is-stl-fusion-to-signalr-e751c14b70c3?source=friends_link&sk=241d5293494e352f3db338d93c352249) if you want to learn more about the similarities and differences.

 ### Fusion and Blazor = ❤